AmanSinghNp/IoTBay-Web-App-ISD/README.md

 You can log in using the `/login` page on the site.

-To create more users, register from the `/register` page.
-New accounts are customer role by default.
+To create more users, register from the `/register` page or use the **User Management System** (staff only) at `/admin/users`.

+### 🆕 User Management System

+Staff users can access the comprehensive User Management system by:

+- Navigating to `/admin/users` directly
+- Using the "User Management" card on the dashboard
+- Clicking "User Management" in the sidebar

+**Features include:**

+- Search users by full name and phone number
+- View user statistics and analytics
+- Create, edit, and delete user accounts
+- Toggle user active/inactive status
+- Role management (Customer/Staff)
+- Modern responsive UI with pagination

 ## 🧪 Testing